 For my design of Zoetrope: All-Story, I invited four emerging artists of African descent to show their work alongside mine: Andrea Chung, Alteronce Gumby, Betelhem Makonnen, and Lisa Diane Wedgeworth.
 I chose these artists because each approaches Black subjectivity in a completely different way and, in doing so, opens up a new pathway to engage with and talk about what Black art is.
-Though the magazine usually features just one artist at a time, I wanted to illuminate and further amplify that there is . . .
+Though the magazine usually features just one artist at a time, I wanted to illuminate and further . . .

 “Who died and made you boss,” Sadie asked Jack, and he answered, “Nobody.
 Everybody.
 How do you make somebody boss when you’re dead, anyhow?”

 Not everybody was dead, just a handful of significant people.
 Sadie’s parents; Jack’s sister Fiona; most recently, Jack’s nephew, blond Thomas of the passions, who’d gone to study piano in Poland and had stepped off a building at half past ten in the morning . . .

 It had gotten colder overnight and the gravediggers had had to use a pneumatic drill.
 Aleq had had to listen to it all morning.

 The Hansenips and the Jorgensens and their cousins and some of the Geislers smoked and talked during the procession to the graveyard and Aleq and Malik trailed along behind, Malik on his phone.
 They had no Wi-Fi in . . .